Nandhakumarpro/ls-task/README.md

 ### new user can signup through http://127.0.0.1:8000/app/signup
 ### login page will pop up at the end of signup
-### if login successful user upload images page will be redirected
+### User upload images page will be redirected, if login successful .

 ### Already one user existing. you can use following creds too ,
 ### username :  test